Seyi-Adeyemi/cust-segmentation/README.md

 Due to Power BI tenant restrictions, a public live link is not available.
 The full interactive `.pbix` file and dataset are provided in this repository for download and exploration.

+## How to Use

+- Download the Global Data Analysis.pbix file from this repository.
+- Ensure Power BI Desktop is installed on your machine.
+- Open the .pbix file in Power BI Desktop.
+- If prompted:
+  - Click Refresh to load the data
+- Use:
+  - Filters
+  - Slicers
+  - Drill-through pages to interact with the dashboard and explore customer segments in detail.